prasanth1919/EiStudy_Rocket_Simulator/README.md

 bash
 Copy code
 java RocketLaunchSimulator

 How to Play
 When you start the simulator, it will ask you to input some details about your rocket:

-Fuel percentage: Enter a value between 0 and 100 (e.g., 80 for 80% fuel).
+-Fuel percentage: Enter a value between 0 and 100 (e.g., 80 for 80% fuel).
-Orbit distance: How high you want your rocket to go (in kilometers).
+-Orbit distance: How high you want your rocket to go (in kilometers).
-Starting altitude: The altitude from where your rocket starts (in kilometers).
+-Starting altitude: The altitude from where your rocket starts (in kilometers).
-Initial speed: The speed of your rocket at launch (in kilometers per hour).
+-Initial speed: The speed of your rocket at launch (in kilometers per hour).
-Rocket type: Choose between "light" and "heavy" rockets.
+-Rocket type: Choose between "light" and "heavy" rockets.
 Light rockets use less fuel, but heavy rockets carry more.
-Extra fuel: Want to play it safe?
+-Extra fuel: Want to play it safe?
 You can add extra fuel to your rocket if you say "yes."

 Commands You Can Use
-start_checks: This command runs pre-launch checks to make sure everything is good to go.
+*start_checks: This command runs pre-launch checks to make sure everything is good to go.
-launch: Start the launch and see real-time updates. fast_forward X: Skip ahead by X seconds (e.g., fast_forward 5 to jump 5 seconds into the future).
+*launch: Start the launch and see real-time updates.
+*fast_forward X: Skip ahead by X seconds (e.g., fast_forward 5 to jump 5 seconds into the future).
-exit: Want to quit?
+*exit: Want to quit?
 Just type exit.

 Example Walkthrough:
 Here’s an example of what it might look like:

 bash
 Copy code
-Enter the initial fuel percentage (0 to 100): 80
++Enter the initial fuel percentage (0 to 100): 80
-Enter the target orbit distance (in km): 200
++Enter the target orbit distance (in km): 200
-Enter the starting altitude (in km): 10
++Enter the starting altitude (in km): 10
-Enter the initial speed (in km/h): 1000
++Enter the initial speed (in km/h): 1000
-Enter the rocket type (light or heavy): light
++Enter the rocket type (light or heavy): light
-Do you want to add extra fuel? (yes or no): yes
++Do you want to add extra fuel? (yes or no): yes
-All systems are 'Go' for launch.
++All systems are 'Go' for launch.
-Enter a command (start_checks, launch, fast_forward X, or exit): launch After launching, you'll see updates about your rocket’s status, and once it reaches the orbit, you’ll get a message saying the mission was successful!
++Enter a command (start_checks, launch, fast_forward X, or exit): launch +After launching, you'll see updates about your rocket’s status, and once it reaches the orbit, you’ll get a message saying the mission was successful!